JupiterOne-Archives/docs-old/guides/j1-aws-threat-monitoring.md

 Using J1QL, you can easily perform correlation of Inspector and GuardDuty findings and the resources they impact.
-For example, the following query identify any suspicious activities against any EC2 instance that also has high severity vulnerability findings.
+For example, the following query identifies suspicious activities against any EC2 instance that also has high severity vulnerability findings.

 ```j1ql